ar563/d3js-task/README.md

 ## Features

-- change the background colour by clicking
+- change the background colour by clicking a button
 - loading animation
 - chart grid
 - auxiliary lines when hovering over a point